NCAR/lrose-docs/lrose-core/lrose-data-flow.md

 ---
 **NOTE**

-These need to be updated to 64-bit integers.
+Some of these need to be updated to 64-bit integers.

+youngest_slot, oldest_slot and nslots must remain type si32 (int) to ensure atomic read/writes.
+This is not a limitation, since we would never need more that a billion slots.

 ---